yaddran/brica/README.md

 ```
 .brica.json
 ```
+Exemple configuration files could be found in the node_modules/@pureit/brica/examples.

 The configuration file should start with the proper schema so that your editor can offer help while editing the configuration.
 ```